-The Alberta Family Wellness Initiative officially began in 2009, but its origins date back further.
+The Alberta Family Wellness Initiative (AFWI) officially began in 2009, but its origins date back further.
 It was 2004 when the Palix Foundation (then called the Norlien Foundation) set its sights on an ambitious goal: to improve outcomes in health and wellbeing for children and families across Alberta.

 To achieve this goal, the foundation understood that it must bridge the considerable gap between the latest scientific knowledge about brain development, mental health, and addiction, and what is actually done in policy and practice.